Anderson acceleration for contractive and noncontractive operators: Appendix

-The proof of the technical Lemma \ref{lem:invR} follows. \begin{proof} The proof follows by induction on the submatrix formed by the first $p$ rows and columns of $R$, then by induction indexing up the entries of the right-most column.
+\begin{proof} The proof follows by induction on the submatrix formed by the first $p$ rows and columns of $R$, then by induction indexing up the entries of the right-most column.
 Let $R_p = R(1:p,1:p)$, the upper-left $p \times p$ block of $\hat R$, with inverse $S_p$.

 The off-diagonal entries $r_{ij}$ of $\hat R$ are given by $r_{ij} = (q_i,a_j) = \nr{a_j}\cos(q_i,a_j)$, and by Proposition \ref{prop:diag-entries} the diagonal entries are given by $r_{ii} = \nr{a_i}|\sin(a_i, \cA_{i-1})|$, following the convention that the columns of $\hat Q$ are chosen so the $r_{ii}$ are positive.